-You might also read about 10 Things To Do in Washington DC With
+You might also read 10 More Things To Do in Washington DC With Kids

 Wow, what a great #MOMtravelchat Twitter party we had with the Smithsonian, our first ever paid sponsor.
 Washington DC was the topic of the evening.
 Local parents and travel experts chimed in with advice on taking kids to visit the U.S. capitol and visiting its many famous museums.
 Staff from the Smithsonian were also on hand to answer questions, share news and offer tips to parents for visiting its more than 15 free museums with kids.